Divorce Questions: Money

 There are multiple parts to the tax question: 1) did you file taxes last year?
 2) how do you want to file taxes this year? and 3) how will your taxes be affected by the property that you are dividing with your spouse?
-These are some of the reasons that family lawyers routinely advise their clients to seek out advice from a tax professional.
-The answers to these questions aren’t ones your lawyer will give you.
+These are some of the reasons that family law attorneys routinely advise their clients to seek out advice from a tax professional.
+The answers to these questions aren’t ones your divorce lawyer will give you.
 The answers to these questions are specific to you.

 What is your budget now and what will your budget be in the future?
 You need to know the answers to these questions so that when you get to the place in your divorce that you ask yourself if you are going to take what has been offered or you are going to make an offer you know whether or not the money will work.
 Can you make the dollars work each month?
 If you are in the house can you still do what you want to do in addition to the house?